What is Tina Turner's Net Worth?

-Tina Turner Net Worth: Tina Turner is an American-born singer and songwriter who has a net worth of $250 million.
-One of the best-selling recording artists of all time, having sold over 200 million records worldwide, she is known for her powerful vocals and career longevity.
+Tina Turner is an American-born Swiss singer and songwriter who has a net worth of $250 million.
+Tina is one of the best-selling recording artists of all time.
+As of this writing she has sold over 200 million records worldwide.
+She is known for her powerful vocals and career longevity.
+She has won 12 Grammy Awards including THREE Grammy Hall of Fame awards and a Grammy Lifetime Achievement.
+Tina retired from performing in 2009.
+She was inducted into the Rock & Roll Hall of Fame in October 2021.

 When Tina was eleven years old, her mother left the family, and her father moved to Detroit after getting remarried.
 As a result, Tina and her sisters were sent to live with their grandmother in Brownsville, Tennessee.
 Following her grandmother's death, she moved to live with her mother in St. Louis, Missouri, where she graduated from Sumner High School in 1958.
 In her teenage years, she worked as a domestic worker, and also as a nurse's aide at Barnes-Jewish Hospital.